demo14 of Im2mesh package

 Single-part geometry

-Let's create a single polyshape (for a single part).
+Let's create a polyshape (for a single-part geometry).

 Scale the unit square with respect to its centroid to create a tiny square, and rotate.